-No, this is a degree in whatever major you choose, e.g. the BI in Business Administration is a degree in business administration and the BI in EE is a degree in electrical engineering.
+No, this is a degree in whatever major you choose, e.g. the BI in Business Administration is an AACSB accredited degree in business administration and the BI in CS is an ABET accredited degree in computer science.
 The innovation core is the common core across the different majors, similar to how the BA at some liberal arts colleges have a common core.
 A BS in Innovation (or BI in Innovation) was something we considered, but a consensus among the faculty and the companies with whom we vetted the early ideas was that the students need to have some depth of knowledge in a component of innovation.
 (A major in innovation would be more of a focus on the innovation process itself.
 It is unclear if there is a sufficient body of knowledge to make such a major.)

 What is the program?

 The Bachelor of Innovation (BI) is a new family of degrees at the University of Colorado at Colorado Springs.
 BI students take most of the same major courses as their BS or BA counterparts; the difference lies in the non-major courses.
 BI students’ non-major courses are split into three categories: an Innovation Core, a Cross Discipline Core, and general education courses.